Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Preliminaries

 The relation between twists $_w\screw{t}^w$ and $_b\screw{t}^b$ is provided by the $6\times6$ \textit{screw transformation matrix} $\mat{S}(\T{b}{w})$ (also referred to as the \textit{adjoint matrix} \cite{murray1994}), which is constructed from elements of the pose matrix $\T{b}{w}$:

 Twists $_b\screw{t}^b$ and $_w\screw{t}^w$ represent first-order kinematics of the trajectory and are invariant to the choice of world frame and body frame, respectively.
 But neither $_w\screw{t}^w$ nor $_b\screw{t}^b$ is invariant for the choice of \textit{both} reference frames $\refframe{w}$ and $\refframe{b}$.
-Trajectory descriptors which are invariant to \textit{both} reference frames (also referred to as coordinate-invariance) are discussed in Sections~\ref{sec:invars_vec} and \ref{sec:invars_screw}.
+Trajectory descriptors that are invariant to \textit{both} reference frames (also referred to as coordinate-invariance) will be discussed in Sections~\ref{sec:invars_vec} and \ref{sec:invars_screw}.